smilies-polito/MODA/README.md

 Since the co-accessbility calculation on the whole genome is a very long and computationally heavy calculation we provide als provide also the co-accessibility table resulted from it in the DATA/conns folder.
 ## R markdown Rendering

-TO run and render the markdown file run the following lines:
+To run and render the markdown file run the following lines:

 from the Monocle3-Cicero folder
 ```